Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Predictor-Corrector Potential Game

 where $J_j^{self}: \mathcal{A}_j\to \mathbb{R}$ is a function {determined} solely by agent $j$'s action, $J_{jk}: \mathcal{A}_j\times\mathcal{A}_k\to \mathbb{R}$ satisfies

 and $\alpha$ and $\beta$ are two {real numbers}.
 Then the game \eqref{predictor} is a PG with the following potential function,

 \end{thm} Theorem \ref{t1} states that if $\hat{J}_j$ can be {represented} as a linear combination of two components: $J_j^{self}$ and $\sum_{k\in\mathcal{N},k\neq j}J_{jk}$, then the resulting game is a PG.
 The required cost function form, i.e., \eqref{cost_form}, meets the autonomous driving application needs in general.
 Specifically, the first component $J_j^{self}$ can model self-focused objectives, including tracking a desired speed, minimizing fuel consumption, and maintaining ride comfort.
 The second component $\sum_{k\in\mathcal{N},k\neq j}J_{jk}$ can characterize symmetric pairwise agent interaction, such as a pairwise collision penalty.
-See \cite{payoff1,payoff2,payoff3,dynamics} for examples where AV cost function design follows, or can be {slightly} revised to follow, the form \eqref{cost_form}.
+See \cite{payoff1,payoff2,payoff3,dynamics} for examples where AV cost function design follows, or can be {slightly} revised to follow, the form \eqref{cost_form}, and \cite{PCPG_add1,PCPG_add2,my_potential} for examples where potential games are employed in the context of driving.

 After formulating the game as a PG, according to Lemma \ref{l1}, a PSNE always exists.
 According to Lemma \ref{l2}, a global minimizer to the following optimization problem provides a PSNE to the game \eqref{predictor},